What is Globalization Testing: Guide to Its Types, Checklist and Testing Approach

 We need to identify the globalization test areas in the test strategy and the planning phase of the software testing lifecycle.
 Then, create the test cases and test data for the globalization test requirement and set up a common server with multiple locales (clients) to have a proper test environment setup.

-Critical globalization bugs should be identified and fixed since the outset.
-You should plan to fix, and regress test these bugs since the outset of the testing.
+Critical globalization bugs should be identified and fixed from the outset.
+You should plan to fix, and regress test these bugs from the outset of the testing.

 Through this approach, you can have a flawless globalized product that can be simultaneously released to multiple markets.